Company Secretary 1

-The Companies Act 1965 also made it clear that the post of corporate secretary must not be left vacant for more than one month.
+The Companies Act 1965 also made it clear that the post of company secretary must not be left vacant for more than one month.
 Therefore, it is clear that the position of office secretary is legally recognised under the Malaysian laws and can be considered as one of the statutory compliance that the company must fulfil.

-The Office Of Company Secretary
+The Office of Company Secretary

 As stated above, the appointment of a company secretary in a company is compulsory.
 However, nowhere in the Companies Act 1965 provides that the company must employ full-time company secretary.